-This story was first written for and published by NRL.com.
+This article was first written for and published by NRL.com.

 Rugby league has been compared to many things over the years.
 We can now add hit TV show Survivor to that list thanks to Mat Rogers.